-Like all products that are exposed to the outdoors, a deck top of Cedar (as well as any other wood or manufactured decking) will be come dirty and require some routine maintenance.
-A deck that is kept free of dirt and debris, both on the deck surface, as well as underneath to allow air flow, will last longer and look better.
+Like all products that are exposed to the outdoors, a deck top of Cedar (as well as any other wood or manufactured decking) will become dirty and require some routine maintenance.
+A deck that is kept free of dirt and debris, both on the deck surface as well as underneath to allow airflow, will last longer and look better.

-Annually, your deck should be inspected thoroughly and cleaned for optimum results, whether you plan on re-staining it or allowing it go naturally grey.
+Annually, your deck should be inspected thoroughly and cleaned for optimum results, whether you plan on re-staining it or allowing it to go naturally grey.

-While there are many deck cleaners available on the market, we have found a solution of warm water, TSP (trisodium phosphate) and a small amount of bleach (or powdered oxygen bleach like Oxiclean) to work really well and be very cost effective.
+While there are many deck cleaners available on the market, we have found a solution of warm water, TSP (trisodium phosphate), and a small amount of bleach (or powdered oxygen bleach like Oxiclean) to work really well and be very cost-effective.
 Spray the solution on with an inexpensive garden sprayer, let sit about 5 minutes, scrub with a soft bristle cleaning brush where needed, and then rinse with thoroughly water.
 This should bring the Cedar deck top back to almost new condition.
-For help with specific problems or stains, check out our blog on those by clicking HERE
+For help with specific problems or stains, check out our blog on those by clicking HERE.

 We supplied the Clear, Western Red Cedar decking for this project a little over a year ago.
-Our customer just recently gave it a annual good cleaning, and as you can see, the deck top is brought back to “like new” condition.
+Our customer just recently gave it an annual good cleaning, and as you can see, the deck top is brought back to “like new” condition.

 DISCOLORATION OF FINISHES ON WESTERN RED CEDAR

 Western Red Cedar enjoys a well-deserved reputation as a wood that takes and holds a range of finishes for extended periods.
 Nevertheless, a finish’s usual lifespan will be shortened by degradation and discoloration.
 The causes of discoloration often require a remedial treatment.